bawee/bwast/README.md

 --------------
 Python script to run blast on Genbank/EMBL files without having to first convert to fasta.

+Allows:

 	* Allows subregion of genbank or fasta file to be specified after filename (start..stop)
 	* Allows loading of files into Artemis Comparison Tool (ACT) - act must be on your PATH (-a option)
 	* Can take in infinite number of input sequences, depending on memory available

+Requires:

 * Requires files to have recognisable suffixes (i.e. gb, gbk, fa, fas, fna, fasta, emb, embl)
 * Requires files to be present or sym-linked in current directory

+Produces:

 * Produces fasta version of genbank/embl file
 * Produces blast tab delimited (-outfmt 6) output with blast options specified